-Professors Emeriti are welcome to teach one four-credit course per year after retirement.
-There are a variety of venues in which Professors Emeriti can teach:
+After retirement, Professors Emeriti are welcome to teach one four-credit course per academic year from one of the following venues:

 b.
-Emeriti may offer departmental courses at the invitation of the department chair and with approval by the divisional dean.
+Emeriti may offer departmental courses at the invitation of the department chair and with approval by the divisional dean; or,

 An honorarium is paid for course instruction.
 The level of this honorarium is determined annually by the FAS administration.